cscheid/lux/README.md

 ### Using Facet

-Facet is under heavy development, so the current state of documentation is, ahem, less than ideal.
+Facet is under heavy development, so the current state of documentation is less than ideal.
 Still, I make a serious effort to keep all the Facet demos working, and you can see them live [here](http://cscheid.github.com/facet/demos).

 If you cloned the Facet repo, you can find the demos in the `demos/` directory.
-Because of AJAX restrictions, you will probably want to run a local webserver instead of accessing the files through the file:// scheme.
+Because of AJAX security restrictions, you will probably want to run a local webserver instead of accessing the files through the file:// scheme (files in the file:/// scheme are considered all as being different domains, to prevent malicious scripts from trolling your hard drive).
 The easiest way to do this if you run any modern Unix is to chdir to the local Facet repository and run

     python -m SimpleHTTPServer 8888